FenPhoenix/AngelLoader/README.md

 FMScanner, which has now been forked to be part of AngelLoader, uses portions of code from the following:
 - [SimpleHelpers.Net](https://github.com/khalidsalomao/SimpleHelpers.Net)
 - Modified portions of the [.NET Core](https://github.com/dotnet/corefx) System.IO.Compression code (tuned for scanning performance)

+## Statement on the Non-Use of AI
+I do not use AI to generate any of my code, and in fact I don't use it in any area of my programming workflow, period.
+All my code is written by me.
+I can't vouch that third-party dependencies don't contain any AI generated code, but thankfully most of them are old enough that they probably don't, so there's that.